johnespinosa/edx-platform/docs/en_us/platform_api/source/user/accounts.rst

 EdX Platform User Accounts API Module
 ##################################################

-This page contains information on using the edX Platform User Accounts API to:
+This page contains information on using the edX Platform User Accounts API to complete these actions:

 * `Get and Update the User's Account Information`_